ChetanBorkar14/MU-CP-CODES/README.md

 21. Write a C program to print all Armstrong numbers between 1 to n.
 22. Write a C program to print Fibonacci series up to n terms.

-Write a C program to print all ASCII character with their values.

 ## STAR PATTERNS
+**(replace '&' with'*')**

-23. !
+23.
-    *****
-    *****
-    *****
-    *****
-    *****
+&&&&&
+&&&&&
+&&&&&
+&&&&&
+&&&&&

 24.
-  *****
-  *   *
-  *   *
-  *   *
-  *****
+  &
+  &&
+  &&&
+  &&&&
+  &&&&&

-25. *
+25.
-  **
-  ***
-  ****
-  *****
+  &&&&&
+  &&&&
+  &&&
+  &&
+  &

-26. *****
+26.
-  ****
-  ***
-  **
-  *

-27.  *
-   ***
-  *****
- *******
-*********
+_ ___ &
+___ &&&
+_ &&&&&
+&&&&&&&

 ## NUMBER PATTERNS
+27.
-1. 1
+1
 12
 123
 1234
 12345

-2. CHECK ASSIGNMENT
+28.
+1
+2 1
+3 2 1
+…

+29.
+1
+1 12
+1 12 123
+…

+30.
+1
+1 21
+1 21 321
+1 21 321 4321
+…

 ## FUNCTIONS
-1.Write a C program to find cube of any number using function.
+31. Write a C program to find cube of any number using function.
-2.Write a C program to find all prime numbers between given interval using functions.
+32. Write a C program to find all prime numbers between given interval using functions.
-3.Write a C program to print all Armstrong numbers between given interval using functions.
+33. Write a C program to print all Armstrong numbers between given interval using functions.

 ## ARRAYS 1D
-1.Write a C program to find sum of all array elements 2.Write a C program to find maximum and minimum element in an array.
+34. Write a C program to find sum of all array elements
+35. Write a C program to find maximum and minimum element in an array.
-3.Write a C program to count total number of even and odd elements in an array.
+36. Write a C program to count total number of even and odd elements in an array.
-4.Write a C program to count frequency of each element in an array.
+37. Write a C program to count frequency of each element in an array.
-5.Write a C program to merge two array to third array IN ASCENDING ORDER.
+38. Write a C program to merge two array to third array IN ASCENDING ORDER.
-6.Write a C program to left rotate an array.
+39. Write a C program to left rotate an array.

 ## ARRAYS 2D
-1.Write a C program to find transpose of a matrix.
+40. Write a C program to find transpose of a matrix.
-2.Write a C program to multiply two matrices.
+41. Write a C program to multiply two matrices.
-3.Write a C program to check Symmetric matrix.
+42. Write a C program to check Symmetric matrix.
-4.Write a C program to interchange diagonals of a matrix.
+43. Write a C program to interchange diagonals of a matrix.
-5.Write a C program to find determinant of a matrix.
+44. Write a C program to find determinant of a matrix.

 ## STRINGS
-1.Write a C program to print CHETAN IS GOD
+45. Write a C program to print CHETAN IS GOD
-2.Write a C program to convert lowercase string to uppercase.
+46. Write a C program to convert lowercase string to uppercase.
-3.Write a C program to find total number of alphabets, digits or special character in a string.
+47. Write a C program to find total number of alphabets, digits or special character in a string.
-4.Write a C program to count total number of words in a string.
+48. Write a C program to count total number of words in a string.
-5.Write a C program to find reverse of a string.
+49. Write a C program to find reverse of a string.
-6.Write a C program to check whether a string is palindrome or not.
+50. Write a C program to check whether a string is palindrome or not.

 ## RECURSION
-1.Write a C program to find factorial of any number using recursion.
+51. Write a C program to find factorial of any number using recursion.
-2.Write a C program to find sum of elements of array using recursion.
+52. Write a C program to find sum of elements of array using recursion.
-3.Write a C program to find maximum and minimum elements in array using recursion.
+53. Write a C program to find maximum and minimum elements in array using recursion.

 ## POINTERS
-1.Write a C program to create, initialize and use pointers.
+54. Write a C program to create, initialize and use pointers.
-2.Write a C program to swap two arrays using pointers.
+55. Write a C program to swap two arrays using pointers.
-3.Write a C program to find length of string using pointers.
+56. Write a C program to find length of string using pointers.
-4.Write a C program to return multiple value from function using pointers.
+57. Write a C program to return multiple value from function using pointers.

 ## STRUCTS
-1.Accept a record of only 1 student.
+57. Accept a record of only 1 student.
 Record of a student has following information: Name (single entity which contains space separated name, middle name, surname), Age, email id, overall GPA
-2.A class has n number of students.
+58. A class has n number of students.
 Each student has a record containing the following fields:- Name(single entity which contains space separated name, middle name, surname), Age, Branch, overall Score.
 Sort these students decreasingly by their scores.
-3.Write a program to design a structure Employee with members Employee No, Employee Name, Experience and salary.
+59. Write a program to design a structure Employee with members Employee No, Employee Name, Experience and salary.
 Read the information of 100 employees and display employee information that is having 5 years or more experience and salary less than Rs.
 10,000.

 ## UNION
-1.Write a program to carry out operations on a single dimensional array:Reading an array (populating with int data)
+60. Write a program to carry out operations on a single dimensional array:Reading an array (populating with int data) Display array Insertion of data in an ordered array Deletion of data Sorting, merging, searching Write a menu driven program for the above operations with the help of switch case statement
-                                                                        Display array
-                                                                        Insertion of data in an ordered array Deletion of data
-                                                                        Sorting, merging, searching
-Write a menu driven program for the above operations with the help of switch case statement